 This procedure is not covered by medical insurance as it is elective cosmetic surgery.
 Cost varies depending on the surgeon performing surgery and your geographic location.
-According to several studies, the average cost of a bullhorn lip lift is between $2,000 and $5,000.
+According to several studies, the average cost of a bullhorn lip lift in NYC is between $2,000 and $5,000.
 The price will go up if you decide to have a subnasal lip lift paired with another procedure.